This topic explains how you define the SMTP server and account used to issue email messages throughout the site.

 Default subject & message

-Define the subject and message to be used in the emails if the user defines none.
+Define the subject and message to be used in the emails if the user does not define these.